KxSystems/pykx/docs/roadmap.md

 	>>> table.select(kx.col('x1').wavg('x2'))
 	```

-- Addition of support for q primatives as methods off PyKX Vector and Table objects.
-Syntax for this will be similar to the following
+- Addition of support for q primitives as methods off PyKX Vector and Table objects.
+Syntax for this will be similar to the following:

 	```python
 	>>> import pykx as kx